Biddle-M/CEED/README.md

 This folder contians the scripts used for YoloV7 Object Detection Model Training and Testing.

-When conducting training and testing, update input_details text file with the relevant details and data locations before running the gpu_final script.
+Downloading and filtering images is conducted for extracting images from Google using input keywords.
+When conducting Yolov7 training and testing, update input_details text file with the relevant details and data locations before running the gpu_final script.

 Michael Biddle